MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
 > Before you roll back to Windows 10 Team, we recommended that you first unenroll the Surface Hub from SEMM.
 To learn more, see [Unenroll Surface devices from SEMM](/surface/unenroll-surface-devices-from-semm).

->[!WARNING]
->To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate that was used to enroll the device in SEMM.
-If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
-Back up and protect your SEMM certificate accordingly.

 ## Version history